 - Online! from Bedford's/St. Martin's Press (for electronic sources only)

 - Citing Electronic Sources (from the Library of Congress)

-- Sources: Their Use and Acknowledgement (a general guide to citation from Dartmouth College).
+- Sources and Citations at Dartmouth (a general guide to

 - The Chicago Manual of Style, 15th ed.